Oman–United Arab Emirates relations: Iran nuclear program

 In January 2011, Oman stated that they have discovered an alleged spy network operated by the United Arab Emirates that targeted its government and military.
 UAE denied any involvement and expressed willingness to cooperate with any investigation.
 A number of Omani citizens were arrested, some of whom worked in the government.
 Divisions between the two countries regarding Iran's nuclear ambitions were seen by analysts as a possible cause for the espionage.
 Oman helped establish back channels between Iran and the United States which resulted in the 2015 Joint Comprehensive Plan of Action.
 Kuwait's Sheikh Sabah Al Sabah mediated in the dispute after the spying accusation.

 In 2019, Oman announced another alleged Emirati spying cell, with 5 Emiratis and 2 Omani citizens being put on trial for espionage.
 Omani Foreign Minister Yousuf bin Alawi remarked on the arrest during a lecture by saying “these things happen between neighbours”.

 2018 land purchase restriction

-In 2018 there were regional tensions between the countries following Qaboos' order to restrict non-Omani citizens ownership of agricultural land and real estate in Oman.
+In 2018 there were regional tensions between the countries following Qaboos' order to restrict non-Omani citizens' ownership of agricultural land and real estate in Oman.
 The restriction followed multiple purchases by Emirati citizens.
-The restrictions were centered in strategic areas around the UAE, including the Musandam Peninsula.
+The restrictions were centered on strategic areas around the UAE, including the Musandam Peninsula.

 Tribes in Musandam have cultural, family and economic link with the surrounding Emirates and show differences with the Omani mainland in terms of religion with the presence of Sunni and Shia communities beyond the predominant Ibadi sect in Oman.
 The Shihuh tribe, who inhabit areas in the northern emirates and in Musandam, is spread across both Oman and UAE.
 Oman has detained tens of members of the tribe on national security reasons.